mmbman/Katagiri/pdf/fukanzazengi-study-guide.md

 >
 > – From [“Principles of Practice, Talk 4: Faith” (March 22, 1986) at 44:03](https://katagiritranscripts.net/1986-03-22-Principles-of-Practice-Talk-4#4403)

 If we’re expecting this line in *Fukanzazengi* to be a kind of special technique or trick to “do meditation,” what follows in this chapter may be surprising, perhaps even frustrating.
 Because to “take the backward step” is something simple – *very* simple.
-In fact, we already covered it, in Chapter 7, “Playing in the Entranceway”:
+In fact, we already covered it, in Chapter 8, “Excursions about the Frontiers”:

 > So how do you be free from this very minute vibration of the mind, from moment to moment?
 It’s very difficult to say *how* you do it.
 No, we don’t know.
 But this is the *tathāgata* stage, according to *The Awakening of Faith*.
 It is true!
 So finally, that is the place [where] the one world, where the very minute vibration of the mind can be realized: by buddha-*tathāgata*.
 At that time, buddha-*tathāgata* knows how to live there.
 >